 Its de Rham component is defined explicitly as $H^1$ of

 and its singular component as $H^1$ of

-where $\RGamma_\dR$ and $\RGamma_\sing$ are functorial complexes computing de Rham and singular cohomology respectively, see \cite[Section 3.3.3, Section~5.5]{period-buch}.
-They are connected by a period isomorphism, see loc.cit.
-Corollary~5.52.
-In the special case $Y\subset X$, we get back relative cohomology as considered in Chapter~\ref{sec:nori}.
+where $\RGamma_\dR$ and $\RGamma_\sing$ are functorial complexes computing de Rham and singular cohomology respectively; see \cite[Section 3.3.3, Section~5.5]{period-buch}.
+They are connected by a period isomorphism, see \cite[Corollary~5.52]{period-buch}.
+In the special case $Y\subset X$, we get back relative cohomology.